seanlhknj/odin-recipes/README.md

 # odin-recipes

-First project for The Odin Project
+Basic recipe website for The Odin Project
-Basic recipe website